Difference between Mortgage And Rent: Understanding Your Financial Options

 Flexibility

 Renting offers more flexibility, especially for those who may need to relocate frequently.
 Tenants have the freedom to change their living location by giving proper notice to the landlord.
-This flexibility is advantageous for individuals who are not ready to settle down or have uncertain future plans.
+This flexibility is advantageous for individuals who are not ready to settle down or have uncertain plans.

 With a mortgage, homeowners have less mobility as selling a property can take time and may involve additional costs, such as real estate agent fees and closing costs.
 Homeownership is ideal for individuals looking for long-term stability and investment.